casiuncoloso/NATEM_Applied_Energy2017/README.md

 supplementary material regarding the analysis of heating options for Quebec using a TIMES model

-the repository includes several jupyter notebooks used in the article:
+the repository includes several jupyter notebooks used in the [article](http://www.sciencedirect.com/science/article/pii/S0306261917310036?via%3Dihub):

-Can the household sector reduce global warming mitigation costs?
-Sensitivity to key parameters in a TIMES techno-economic energy model (submitted to Applied Energy)
+Astudillo, M.F., Vaillancourt, K., Pineau, P.-O., Amor, B., 2017.
+Can the household sector reduce global warming mitigation costs? sensitivity to key parameters in a TIMES techno-economic energy model.
+Appl.
+Energy 205, 486–498. https://doi.org/10.1016/j.apenergy.2017.07.130

 The repository contains: